mm696626/GameCubeSTMFileGenerator/README.md

 # GameCubeSTMFileGenerator

 ### GameCube STM File Generator
-* A tool allows you to generate STM files (the music files used in Paper Mario: The Thousand-Year Door, Fire Emblem: Path of Radiance, and Cubivore: Survival of the Fittest)
+* A tool allows you to generate STM files (the music files used in Cubivore: Survival of the Fittest, Fire Emblem: Path of Radiance, and Paper Mario: The Thousand-Year Door)

-### Music Notes
+### Music Replacement Notes
 * Audio must be in DSP format split into two channels
 * This tool will attempt to auto select the other track of your song, so name it either with the same file name appended with _L and _R or (channel 0) and (channel 1)
     * Example: mario_L.dsp and mario_R.dsp or luigi (channel 0).dsp and luigi (channel 1).dsp

-### Music Replacement Notes
 * If you are using LoopingAudioConverter, do edits like sample rate to a BRSTM before converting to DSP
   * If you don't, it will mess up the loop point to the point the game would crash if the STM is loaded (the tool will actually check that and stop the output STM from being created)
   * You can get around this by putting your song into an MP3 or WAV first using LoopingAudioConverter or vgmstream and then creating the DSPs that way